squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 `icon`{ #social-icon }

-:   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
+:   [:octicons-tag-24: 5.0.0][social.icon support] · :octicons-milestone-24:
-    This field must point to a valid icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
-Some popular
+    Default: _none_ · :octicons-alert-24: Required – This field must point to an
-    choices:
+    icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
+Some popular choices:

     * :fontawesome-brands-behance: – `fontawesome/brands/behance`
     * :fontawesome-brands-docker: – `fontawesome/brands/docker`